Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-1/Lamp-Stack-Project1.md

 # LAMP-STACK IMPLEMENTATION IN AWS.
-## (Linux Ubuntu, Apache2 Http Server, Mysql Console and Php Package)
+## (Linux OS, Apache2 Http WebServer, Mysql Database and PHP Language Programming)

  "Attempting to experiment with different terminals to observe their individual functionalities and behavious, I initially performed a git clone operation into my github account on ubuntu virtualbox terminal"